ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 3. After user confirmation, the offline signer signs the transaction and provides the signature to the watch-only wallet via a QR code.
 4. The watch-only wallet receiving the signature is able to broadcast the transaction to the blockchain.

 The existing communication protocol for signing are based on UR types specific to each blockchain.
-Except for Bitcoin with `crypto-psbt` UR type, the signing request prepared by the watch-only wallet is embedded in a UR type with the extension `sign-request`.
+Except for Bitcoin with `psbt` UR type, the signing request prepared by the watch-only wallet is embedded in a UR type with the extension `sign-request`.
 Once the transaction is signed, the offline signer sends the signature back to the watch-only wallet by encoding the data in a UR type with the extension `signature`.

 This document proposes to standardize into one UR type `crypto-sign-request` for the signing request and another UR type `crypto-signature` for the signed message.